-Self-titled ‘small enough to care’, this fantastic hostel is on the more intimate size, and feels almost more like a community: the grounds look something like a big holiday home.
+Self-titled ‘small enough to care’, this fantastic hostel is the more intimate size, and feels almost more like a community: the grounds look something like a big holiday home.
 The location is ideal: right on the Main Road at Green Point.
 It was also granted four stars by the Tourism Grading Council.
-But although the guests can end up feeling like a family, the hostel is also equipped with all the necessary amenities for travellers who want to wind down: free Wi-Fi, lockers, a swimming pool and bar as well as a kitchen, where breakfast is served for free.
+But although the guests can end up feeling like a family, the hostel is also equipped with all the necessary amenities for travelers who want to wind down: free Wi-Fi, lockers, a swimming pool and bar as well as a kitchen, where breakfast is served for free.
 There is a cable TV in the communal room and a barbecue outside.

 Coffee enthusiasts: they also offer free quality filter coffee to guests all day!
-With the help of the very helpful staff, and close to all the action that Cape town has to offer, A Sunflower Stop is an ideal choice for backpackers with itchy feet who want to go to as many places and do as many things as they can every day, while providing a background of comfort and care that is indispensable to any great hostel.
+With the help of the very helpful staff, and close to all the action that Cape town has to offer, A Sunflower Stop is an ideal choice for backpackers with itchy feet who want to go to as many places and do as many things as they can every day while providing a background of comfort and care that is indispensable to any great hostel.

-The most recent hostel on this list, 91 Loop offers everything a good modern accommodation for backpackers should provide: the wide, well-lit interior is clean, very neat and elegant, served by Cape Town’s taste for minimalist design.
-Although 91 Loop offers conventional double beds and bunks as well, some of their unique sleeping spaces consist of extra-long, air conditioned ‘sleeping pods’ for those that like to feel like space adventurers in the night-time.
+The most recent hostel on this list, 91 Loop offers everything a good modern accommodation for backpackers should provide: the wide, well-lit interior is clean, very neat, and elegant, served by Cape Town’s taste for minimalist design.
+Although 91 Loop offers conventional double beds and bunks as well, some of their unique sleeping spaces consist of extra-long, air-conditioned ‘sleeping pods’ for those that like to feel like space adventurers in the night-time.

 Although it’s right by all the main bus stops, it’s likely you won’t even need them: 91 Loop is also one of the most central hostels in the city.
 That being said, you can arrange with a member of staff to be picked up from the airport (or driven back there) at your convenience.
-People working at the hostels are known to be very friendly and helpful, always willing to go out of their ways to make the hosts’ experience even smoother.
+People working at the hostels are known to be very friendly and helpful, always willing to go out of their way to make the hosts’ experience even smoother.
 And here, too, breakfast is free…

 This hostel is exactly what it says it is: bohemian and lofty.
 Located in the vibrant Observatory section of Cape Town, the Bohemian Lofts offer an opportunity to stay in one of the most authentic, local parts of town while remaining in close proximity to the center and all the main attractions.
-One of the smallest, most community-based hostels on this list, it features cozy room with wooden floorboards and solid oak furniture; the whole decorated with colorful taste.
+One of the smallest, most community-based hostels on this list, it features cozy rooms with wooden floorboards and solid oak furniture; the whole is decorated with colorful taste.

-If offers 6-bed dorms as well as private rooms, one of which even features its own balcony and kitchenette amenities.
+It offers 6-bed dorms as well as private rooms, one of which even features its own balcony and kitchenette amenities.
 Animal lovers rejoice: it’s one of the only hostels in the city that are animal-friendly.
 If you are after a unique experience staying at a hostel with personality and character in a part of town that feels truly genuine and local, the Bohemian Loft Backpackers may be the place for you!

 Author bio – David is a blogger at Flip Flops and Apple Sauce where he reviews a host of products.
-Anything from the latest carry on cases to coffee filters, everything is covered.
+Anything from the latest carry-on cases to coffee filters, everything is covered.